 12. Comfortable Seating

 Stock tanks are just the right size to comfortably sit down and enjoy the water in the privacy of your own gorgeous backyard.
+It's like a hot tub, but better.

 Build a deck around it and you've got a serious backyard spot that the whole block will beg to visit.